mpvader/signalk.github.io/overview.md

   <figcaption>Typical NMEA 2000 Implementation</figcaption>
 </figure>

-For developers of modern mobile/web apps and cloud services, there are two main problems with the existing standards.
+These existing standards serve their purpose to connect marine sensors and display units.
+But when it comes to development of modern mobile and web apps, as well as cloud services, they are not suitable.

+Here are their two main limitations:

-### Technical
+### Technical limitations
-Both standards are fundamentally local area serial networks designed for limited deployments in simple environments.
+Both standards are fundamentally local area networks designed for limited deployments.
 NMEA 0183 is normally limited to 4800 baud (or 34,800bps in high speed mode) and one transmitting device.
 NMEA 2000 works at a significantly higher bit-rate (250kbps) and allows multiple devices to transmit on one shared bus, but it is limited to 50 devices on a bus.

-These decisions may have been perfectly rational twenty or thirty years ago, but today we need something more capable and extensible.
+By their nature, both protocols are difficult to connect to WiFi, phones, tablets and internet.

-### Legal
+### Legal limitations
 Although all NMEA standards are published and available for use by any developer and therefore are technically “open standards”, anyone wishing to use them must not only pay for the standards but also sign a license agreement which restricts how they can be used and in the case of NMEA 2000, a non-disclosure agreement.
 Hardware manufacturers are